Table of Contents

 In fact, sometimes that $500 agency you left behind was actually moving the needle for what you were paying.
 Progress might have been slower, but at least it was progress.

 Price doesn’t guarantee value.
-Paying more can absolutely mean getting less — unless you’re asking the right questions and that starts with knowing how to choose a reputable dental SEO agency.
+Paying more can absolutely mean getting less unless you’re asking the right questions and that starts with knowing how to choose a reputable dental SEO agency.

 How to Choose a Dental SEO Company

 Picking a dental SEO company can be overwhelming.
 Everyone promises big results, but you don’t want to light your money on fire for little results.
 It’s hard to know who actually knows what they’re doing.
+How do you separate the real experts from the smooth talkers?

-Just like Google, the best way is to look for trust signals, clear signs that the SEO company you’re about to hire actually understands dentistry, has done this before, and can prove it.
+Just like Google, the best way is to look for trust signals, clear signs that the dental SEO company you’re about to hire actually understands dentistry, has done this before, and can prove it.

 Here’s what to check for: